axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/case-item-details.rst

             in PortalTemplate.
 Remove ``ui:remove`` and change the copied one's view.

-   -  Use Axon.ivy Override to override the ``OpenPortalCaseDetails`` callable.
+   -  Use Axon Ivy Override to override the ``OpenPortalCaseDetails`` callable.
 The original implementation of this callable is calling ``PortalCaseDetails``, change it to call the customized Page introduced in the step above.
 The signature of this callable is